MandarGogate/av-challenge-website/getting-started/call-for-papers.md

 ## Paper Submission and Topics

-We invite prospective authors to submit either 2-page short paper or full-length papers of 4-6 pages following the INTERSPEECH 2024 paper template.
+We invite prospective authors to submit either 2-page short paper or full-length papers of 4-6 pages.

+[//]: # (following the INTERSPEECH 2024 paper template.)

-We welcome submissions from participants of the second (AVSEC-2) and third editions (AVSEC-3) of the Challenge, and also those not participating in AVSEC, to submit papers on related research topics including but not limited to the following:
+[//]: # (We welcome submissions from participants of the second &#40;AVSEC-2&#41; and third editions &#40;AVSEC-3&#41; of the Challenge, and also those not participating in AVSEC, )

+We welcome participants of AVSEC-4, and also those not participating in AVSEC, to submit papers on related research topics including but not limited to the following:

 - Low-latency approaches to audio-visual speech enhancement and separation.
 - Human auditory-inspired models of multi-modal speech perception and enhancement.